Faculty Leader (inc. Computer Science)

-The ICT Department aim to equip students with the digital skills needed to succeed in school, further education and life.
+The Computer Science Department aim to equip students with the digital skills needed to succeed in school, further education and life.
 The department is aware of how our subject leads itself to develop all areas of the curriculum.
 With this in mind we encourage our students to transfer their skills and knowledge into all areas of school.

 - To provide a safe, enjoyable and positive learning atmosphere, that motivates and enthuses students to achieve their full potential